Iansogotthis/berrybananaCheckers/README.md

 click here
 (https://iansogotthis.github.io/berrybananaCheckers/)

 to start the game.
 Click and drag a piece to move it.
 Only valid moves will be allowed.

-The current scores are displayed on the page.
-A player scores a point each time they capture an opponent's piece.
-Code Structure app.js: This file contains the JavaScript code that controls the game logic.
-It defines the game board, handles the drag and drop events for moving pieces, checks if a move is valid, and updates the game state. index.html: This file contains the HTML structure of the game board. styles.css: This file contains the CSS styles for the game board and pieces.
-Future Improvements Add a feature to highlight valid moves when a piece is selected.
+Future updates
  Implement a simple AI for single player mode.
 Add animations for piece movements and captures.
 Improve the UI design for a better gaming experience. https://iansogotthis.github.io/berrybananaCheckers/